 Bake for 30–35 minutes until the cobbler has risen and is golden.

 This cheesy chicken cobbler is a great way to use up any leftover chicken from a roast.
 Pieces of chicken are stirred into frozen mixed vegetables and cream of tomato soup, then topped with a cheesy cobbler.
 Just pop in the oven for a quick supper.

-Sift the flour, baking powder and a pinch of salt into a large bowl.
-Add 40g/1½ oz of the cheese and set aside.
+Sift the flour, baking powder, and a pinch of salt into a large bowl.
+Add 40g (1½ oz) (⅜ cup) of the cheese and set aside.

-Turn the dough out onto a floured surface and pat into a rectangle, roughly 9cm x 15cm/3½ in x 6 in.
+Turn the dough out onto a floured surface, lightly knead, and then pat into a rectangle, roughly 9cm x 15cm (3½ in x 6 in).
 Cut the rectangle into 8 equal squares and arrange the scones on top of the chicken mixture.

 Brush each scone with a little milk and then sprinkle over the remaining cheese.

 Bake in the oven for 20 minutes until the scones have risen and are golden, and the filling is bubbling around the edges.